UPA, UPAD & UPSM campuses have active and engaged parent communities.

 - Distribute a monthly school newsletter

-- Make use of classroom newsletters and blogs
+- Make use of classroom newsletters.

 To create a strong parent-staff partnership in support of each student’s academic achievement we will: